francofaa/hereticsSRD/charactercreation.md

 You start with 1 background which also informs what you start with on your person.
 These are failed professions that you endeavored before becoming an adventurer, so treat them as such.

-> For non-human species, if they are allowed in the campaign, refer to the [other species](otherspecies.md).
-This may replace one of the backgrounds or be an addition to the backgrounds.
+> For non-human species, if they are allowed in the campaign, refer to the [other species](otherspecies).
+This may replace or supplement your background.
 Consult with your referee before doing this.

 Actions performed using skills or tools relevant to a character's background may not require a roll to resolve or may be given some bonus based on the referee's discretion.